-Ergonomics play a valuable role in ensuring that you avoid any potential repetitive strain injuries to your hands, wrists, neck, or other limbs.
+Ergonomics plays a valuable role in ensuring that you avoid any potential repetitive strain injuries to your hands, wrists, neck, or other limbs.
 In the case of typing, it’s vital that your wrists or fingers aren’t being forced to stretch further than need be, or at an awkward angle.
 So, we’ve looked at keyboard trays that are highly adjustable so that you can get the position just right for your height, size, and the way you type.

-Here’s the best keyboard trays for every budget and requirement.
+Here are the best keyboard trays for every budget and requirement.

 The 3M Keyboard Tray isn’t a cheap upgrade for your desk, but it does offer plenty of features.
 It conveniently slots underneath your desk where it can slide out of the way when not in use.
 You can easily lift it to adjust the height or tilt to get it at just the right angle for you.
-The height adjusts between 4.5″ and 6″ depending on the direction, with a 10 to 15 degree tilt option too.
+The height adjusts between 4.5″ and 6″ depending on the direction, with a 10- to 15-degree tilt option too.

 It’s sturdy so there’s minimal bouncing during use, plus it easily swivels left and right so you can safely store it under the desk when not in use.
 It comes with a gel wrist rest too, so your wrists enjoy some protection.
 It’s pretty easy to install in under an hour with the included mounting brackets.